richiejp/ltp-sparse-pres/markdown/20-template-slides.md

 * Writing checks against the basicblocks IR is wonderful
 * Writing checks against the AST/DAG/symbols is not so much
 * Is the barrier to entry too high?
-* What if compilers output a simplified AST/DAG/IR in for e.g. JSON?
+* What if compilers output a standard AST/DAG/IR in for e.g. JSON, DOT, S-Expressions, XML...?
 * Should there be an attribute for marking arrays as null terminated?